 The Hill Aerospace Museum “Annual Easter Egg Hunt” draws thousands of people to the museum.
-More than 10,000 plastic eggs, treats and prized are carefully places around the museum grounds.
+More than 10,000 plastic eggs, treats and prized are carefully placed around the museum grounds.
 Areas are cordoned off according to age group.
 Then at the appointed hour the horn blows and then all of the goodies that took months to prepare are gathered up by anxious children within minutes.
 A fun morning for all those present.
-A great opportunity for the community to visit the Hill Aerospace Museum. the 2015 Easter Egg Hunt
+A great opportunity for the community to visit the Hill Aerospace Museum.
+The Easter Egg Hunt will return in 2020!

-The summer of 2016 marks the fifth year of Aviation Camp offered to elementary aged students.
-Groups of thirty students attended a four-day camp that teaches science and aviation fundamentals.
 Utah Governor Gary Herbert has identified aerospace as the segment that is most vital to our economy.
-The role of ACE in education fits perfectly in today’s emphasis on STEM (Science, Math, Engineering and Technology) courses.
+The role of Reynolds Aerospace Center for Education fits perfectly in today’s emphasis on STEM (Science, Math, Engineering and Technology) courses.
 It is our desire that the Aerospace Center for Learning will spark the interest of science in the lives of our young people and lead them to careers in Aerospace or other science related fields.
-To learn more about aviation camp go to www.aerospaceutah/aviation-camp.
+To learn more about STEM Summer Passport Program, go to https://www.aerospaceutah.org/stem-summer/.

-The Hill Aerospace Museum is open all summer long.
+The Hill Aerospace Museum is open all year long.
+FREE ADMISSION

 Museum hours are 9:00 am – 4:30 pm, Monday through Saturday.

 The Lt.
-Gen. Marc C. Reynolds Aerospace Center for Education will be up and running during the summer of 2016.
-Numerous activities will take place throughout the summer that will be of interest to kids as well.
+Gen. Marc C. Reynolds Aerospace Center for Education is going strong.
+Numerous activities will take place throughout the year that will be of interest to kids as well.
 You group reservations during the school year contact the Museum at the number listed below.

-For more information on Hill Aerospace Museum summer activities contact Jessika at 801-825-5817.
+For more information on Hill Aerospace Museum activities contact Kelsey at 801-825-5817.